1wheel/roadtolarissa/source/_posts/2017-10-01-hot-reload-hack.md

 This is great if you're building a whole application.
 Most of [my work](roadtolarissa.com/2017-chart-diary/) is simpler than that though, so I've been sticking with my config free, no build step setup.

 hot-sever feels magical, but there's just a [couple of dozen lines of code](https://github.com/1wheel/hot-server/blob/master/index.js) powering it.
-Short enough for me to things like jimmy it into a slow requirejs build step at work or repurpose in a few hours for a multiplayer musical game with live updating rules at a music hackathon.
+Short enough for me to do things like jimmy it into a slow requirejs build step at work or repurpose in a few hours for a multiplayer musical game with live updating rules at a music hackathon.

 It took a few years to find and figure out how to put them together, but with file watching, websockets and `eval`, you don't need a complex edifice of code to start experimenting with radically altering your workflow.